 Your ESC might be damaged by a bit of moisture.
 Let it dry out for a day or two and re-test it.
 Although in most cases it can be permanently damaged if it got wet.

 If your ESC is damaged due to a heavy impact or has some faulty wiring.
 You’ll need to repair or replace your ESC.
+Take a look at my article: How To Tell If Your ESC Is Bad

 Test the RC with another ESC just to be sure and if it still doesn’t reverse, keep reading for more solutions.